amomen9/SQLServer-DBA-Tools/README.md

   <br/>

 <dd>
   This script executes external tsql file(s) using sqlcmd and xp_cmdshell.
-As :r is only available in SSMS and it requires turning the
+As ":r" is only available in SSMS and it requires turning the
   SQLCMD mode on, it can execute external tsql files without SSMS.
 It can also run all the tsql files contained within a folder and its subdirectories.
+Because the scripts are to be executed by SQLCMD, you can also use SQLCMD commands like the one noted or ":connect" in
+	your scripts as well.
 Sample sp execution statement is as follows:
 </dd>
 <dd><b>Example:</b></dd>
 </dl>